In this article

 How does the invoice discounting process work?

 With invoice discounting, your loan amount only goes up to the value of your unpaid invoices (or accounts receivable).
 This means you cannot borrow beyond the number of sales you make at any given time.
-As such, it is not a good option for businesses that need investment prior to attracting clients.
+As such, it is not a good option for businesses that need investment before attracting clients.

 The exact steps will vary based on which lender you choose to work with, but the general timeline goes something like this:

-2. Receive terms from the lender.
-Depending on your situation and which lending partner you choose, you will see a range of terms.
+2. Receive terms from the lender: Depending on your situation and which lending partner you choose, you will see a range of terms.
 Check how quickly payouts will be received, what percentage of the invoice you will receive, how long you have to pay back the loan, and if there are any service fees.

-3. Submit unpaid invoices to the lender.
-When you have an invoice that you would like to be paid early, submit it to the lender.
+3. Submit unpaid invoices to the lender: When you have an invoice that you would like to be paid early, submit it to the lender.
 Depending on your agreement, you are not required to submit every invoice to the lender.

-4. The lender will send a percentage of the invoice.
-The time frame depends on the lender and the loan amount, but typically runs 5-10 business days.
+4. The lender will send a percentage of the invoice: The time frame depends on the lender and the loan amount, but typically runs 5-10 business days.
 It should always be in less time than the customer is expected to pay the invoice.

 Pros and cons of invoice discounting